Articles

 Run your own email insights with MailerCheck

-Below you see an example of what this might look like.
+Below you see an example of a SpamAssassin test result.
 This particular test email passed with a score of 1.4—a number SpamAssassin likes!
 Since the value is in the range of 0-2, the sender can go ahead and send the email as it is, with no improvement needed.

-If the overall grade were to be higher, MailerCheck will show you.
-Email senders can then check the detailed table below, look for the red numbers, and optimize where needed.
+If the overall grade was high enough to suggest a problem, you’d just have to check the table for red numbers and optimize where needed.

 That was a lot to digest, wasn’t it?
 If you’re reading this: You’re awesome!
 We’ve now arrived at the part where you can take actionable steps to keep your SpamAssassin score low.